DarkMatterAI/VVS_platform/README.md

         "semaphore group" on plugin
             could also use plugin type (internal flags, etc) deduplicate rdkit reactions
+        move qdrant/rdkit crud into db lib and out of backend move tests into single folder
+        move plugins into single folder
     test gaps
         anything on dagster
         qdrant upload failures

+thinking about bbknn job
+    ideally would work for bbknn + lr sweep would re-use HCSearchConfigs and whatnot (subclass to make score/update optional) if score/update provided, compute scores and gradient do we want to add update params to individual items for HC? do we want to add query group tracking to HC results? line of thinking:
+        for bbknn, want to be able to do lr sweep as well requires doing query, scoring results, computing gradient, doing grad query analysis requires knowing query groups and embeddings

+hc thoughts
+    would be nice to have different update params on different inputs would be nice to have embedding/gradient inputs make `HCInputEmbedding` similar to `HCInputItems`
+            job_id, plugin_id (for embedding), assembly_index, embedding (jsonb, optionally with gradient) okay lets think about the param thing though makes the schema busier
+        user could just create another job